Time is running out to enter our 2021 Christmas cookie contest

 And part of the fun of making Christmas cookies is swapping recipes with friends.

 Think you have a recipe worth sharing?
-Send it to us for a chance at the grand prize.
+Saturday, November 27 is the last day to send it to us for a chance at the grand prize.

 We’ll choose a selection of the best recipes and stories and publish the winning submissions each day in the newspaper and online for our 12 Days of Cookies contest.